Symptoms and causes of SI joint pain

 - Arthritis, including degenerative sacroiliitis

-Fortunately, there are several conservative and alternative treatment methods that may help you find relief from your symptoms.
-The goal of these treatments is to realign the spine to reduce the pressure that is being applied to an affected nerve root.
-Some options include stretching, chiropractic care, strengthening exercises, swimming, physical therapy, massage and lifestyle changes, such as losing weight or reducing alcohol consumption and tobacco use.
+Fortunately, there are several nonsurgical treatment methods that may help you find relief from your SI joint pain and other symptoms.
+The goal of these conservative treatments is to realign the spine to reduce the pressure that is being applied to an affected nerve root.
+Some options include stretching, chiropractic care, physical therapy, strengthening exercises, massage and lifestyle changes, such as losing weight or reducing alcohol consumption and tobacco use as well as low-impact activities like swimming or biking.